Plefunga/AstroCalcs/README.md

 - radec(altitude, azimuth, latitude, local sidereal time): calculates the right ascention and declination.

+TODO:
-TODO: better decscriptions of functions, and combine some of the functions and simplify them as much as possible.
-Also need to make an actual arduino library, which is kind of imporant considering that it is the main feature of this repo.
+- better decscriptions of functions, and combine some of the functions and simplify them as much as possible.
+- Make an actual arduino library, which is kind of imporant considering that it is the main feature of this repo.
+- Aberration and Nuation calculations.